 It is hard to count the number of atheists in the world for several reasons.
 First, global surveys on religion often do not provide atheism as an option.
 The classical options in such surveys are the world religions and “other” or “none”.
 These “other” options group together agnostics, atheists, non-religious people, and adherents of minority religions.
-Second, as we have seen, definitions of atheism vary, and some people who identify with atheism could be believers in non-theistic religions, or just non-religious based on the definitions advanced earlier.
+Second, as we have seen, definitions of atheism vary, and some people who identify with atheism could be believers in non-theistic religions, people who reject naive ideas of the Abrahamic god1, or just people who are non-religious based on the definitions advanced earlier.
 Third, atheism is socially unacceptable, oppressed, or even illegal in a number of countries.
-This makes it hard or even illegal for pollsters to ask and awkward (or even unimaginable) for atheists to answer truthfully.
+This makes it hard or unrealistic for pollsters to ask and awkward (or even unimaginable) for atheists to answer truthfully.
 Vice versa, some governments support or even enforce atheism, which may yield an overrepresentation of atheism in the polls.

-Global surveys on religious attitude report the number of atheists to be between 2% and 8%.
-The 2019 Eurobarometer poll 1 said that 64% of European Union citizens identify as Christian, 17% as agnostics or non-believers, and 10% as atheist (see map).
-A 2012 poll by WIN/Gallup International 2 found the number of atheists to vary from 0-4% in African countries to 5-10% in some richer countries, and closer to 50% in China (which could be a product of government suppression of religion).
+The 2019 Eurobarometer poll2 said that 64% of European Union citizens identify as Christian, 17% as agnostics or non-believers, and 10% as atheist (see map).
+Polls by Gallup International in 20123 and 20254 found the number of atheists to vary from 0-4% in African countries to 14% in Europe, 20% to 30% in some richer countries, and closer to 60% in China (which could be a product of government suppression of religion).
+According to these polls, the overall percentage of atheists increased from 6% in 2005 to 10% in 20254.
 As cautioned before, all such statistics have to be taken with a grain of salt.

 What makes atheists atheist?